 News about ebooks

-It is good to keep in mind that new ebook resources are always being developed or old services are changing.
-Therefore it’s recommended that you do stay up-to-date with ebook news.
-Here are some blogs to follow.
+New ebook resources are always being developed and old services are always changing.
+Therefore it’s recommended to stay up-to-date with ebook news.
+Here are some ebook news blogs to follow.

 These links are all about ebook conversion, which can get tricky.
-Some writers hone this skill and don’t need much help, while other writers outsource this task.
+Some writers take time to learn this skill.
+However, other writers outsource the task.

 Ebook Cover design

 Making 3D-Effect covers

-DIY video tutorial – make a 3D cover with Photoshop
+Video tutorial – make 3D covers with Photoshop

-DIY video tutorial – make a 3D cover with GIMP software
+DIY video tutorial – make 3D covers with free GIMP software